exercism/java/exercises/concept/squeaky-clean/.docs/hints.md

 ## 2. Convert kebab-case to camel-case

 - Check the [Character][chars-docs] documentation for a method to convert a character to upper case.
+Remember it is a static method.

 ## 3. Convert leetspeak to normal text

 - Check the [Character][chars-docs] documentation for a method to detect when a character is a digit.
+Remember it is a static method.

 ## 4. Omit characters that are not letters

 - Check the [Character][chars-docs] documentation for a method to detect when a character is a letter.
+Remember it is a static method.

 [chars-docs]: https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Character.html
 [chars-tutorial]: https://docs.oracle.com/javase/tutorial/java/data/characters.html